curityio/nginx_oauth_proxy_module/Questions.md

 6. Docs
    I have made the main README focused on using the module and understanding what it does.\
-   I am assuming that most readers will just want to grab a dynamic module and plug it in.\
    Meanwhile the resources folder has implementation details, which most users won't care about.\
    There was a lot of head scratching to figure this out, so I've split it into a few markdown files.\
    Let me know if you are not happy with this format.